Southeast Zone

 Lake County

-There are good numbers of divers including goldeneyes, mergansers, canvasback, redhead, ring-necked and buffleheads present at this time, look for them in deeper water habitats such as Thompson and Ana reservoirs.
+There are still some divers present, including goldeneyes, mergansers, canvasback, redhead, ring-necked, scaup and buffleheads.
+Look for them in deeper water habitats such as Thompson and Ana reservoirs, or even Crump Lake.
 Large numbers of dabbling ducks including pintail, wigeon, mallard, green-winged teal and shovelers can be seen in shallower wetland habitats.

-Some local trumpeter swans are part of restoration efforts and will be neck-banded with green collars and white alphanumeric symbols.
+Swans have arrived in full force with large flocks present on many of the large lakes (Crump & Hart).
+There are some local trumpeter swans that are part of restoration efforts and will be neck-banded with green collars and white alphanumeric symbols.
 Viewers are encouraged to "read" the collars and report them to ODFW.
 Collars will have the Greek letter Theta (Ѳ) or the symbol "@" and two numerals that are read from the body toward the head.

-There is a variety of raptor species distributed throughout all vegetation types.
-They include bald and golden eagles, northern harriers, red-tailed hawks, Cooper and sharp-shinned hawks, and American kestrels and rough-legged hawks.
-You also might see the occasional ferruginous hawks, and prairie and peregrine falcons.
+There is a variety of raptor species distributed throughout all vegetation types including bald and golden eagles, northern harriers, red-tailed hawks, Cooper and sharp-shinned hawks, and American kestrels.
+Rough-legged hawks, prairie and peregrine falcons can occasionally be seen.

 Pronghorn